GMEF Accra Forum 2016 Presentations

-GMEF Hosts Zimbabwe Evaluation Association (ZEA) In A Peer to Peer Learning Exchange in Accra & Tamale
+GMEF Meets Zimbabwe Evaluation Association (ZEA) In A Peer to Peer Learning Exchange in Accra & Tamale

 From the 28th to 30th September 2016, a three member delegation from the Zimbabwe Evaluation Association (ZEA) participated in a 3 day peer to peer learning exchange In Ghana with the Ghana Monitoring and Evaluation Forum (GMEF).